Istmo de Tehuantepec

-Istmo de Tehuantepec is the largest region of the state of Oaxaca, located in southwestern Mexico.
+Istmo de Tehuantepec is the largest region of the state of Oaxaca, located in southeastern Mexico.

 Geography

 It covers the southern part of the Isthmus of Tehuantepec, the shortest route between the Gulf of Mexico and the Pacific Ocean before the Panama Canal was opened.

 The Istmo region has two districts, Juchitán District and Tehuantepec District, and 41 municipalities.

 The region contain the largest part of the Selva Zoque (Zoque Forest) ecological region, that extends into adjacent Veracruz and Chiapas states.
 It is an area of significant ecological importance, including the largest intact tropical cloud forest in Central America.
 It also has lowland tropical rainforests, tropical dry forests, Sierra Madre de Oaxaca pine-oak forests and Sierra Madre del Sur pine-oak forests, and Chimalapas montane forests.
 The forest is also home to 300 species of native orchids, representing 27% of known Mexican orchid species and 60% of recorded Mexican orchid genera.